'I am myself a Norfolk man...'

 'Nelson & Norfolk' is not intended to be a chronology of the life and times of Nelson illustrated by objects.
 Instead, this exhibition takes its starting point and narrative drive from the objects themselves.
 In bringing together so much authentic material, the exhibition is a once-in-a-lifetime chance to experience the story of Britain's most famous naval hero and his enduring place in the country's imagination.

 Esther Morgan, Relationships Officer, Norfolk Museums Service

-'Nelson & Norfolk' is on at Norwich Castle Museum & Art Gallery from 29th July–1st October 2017.
+'Nelson & Norfolk' was on at Norwich Castle Museum & Art Gallery from 29th July to 1st October 2017